egekaplan/working-days-turkey/README.md

 ## Usage

-1. Import the required libraries and define the `count_working_days` function, which calculates the working days between two dates, excluding holidays and weekends.
+1. Import the required libraries with `poetry install` and define the `count_working_days` function, which calculates the working days between two dates, excluding holidays and weekends.

 2. Retrieve today's date and the current year.